-Symptoms of depression include a variety of things.
-Waking very early, sleeping longer than usual, over eating, under eating, increased use of tobacco, alcohol, or drugs, other self destructive behaviors, social withdrawal, negative thinking, difficulty concentrating, irritability, poor digestion with constipation, and loss of sex drive are a few of the most common.
+Waking very early, sleeping longer than usual, over eating, under eating, increased use of tobacco, alcohol, or drugs, other self destructive behaviors, social withdrawal, negative thinking, difficulty concentrating, irritability, poor digestion with constipation, and loss of sex drive are a few of the most common symptoms of depression.
 Other symptoms may be less obvious such as manic episodes, excessive self reproach, guilt, disorientation, memory loss, headache, sweating, palpitations, weight loss, weight gain, and thoughts of death or suicide. * If you have thoughts of hurting yourself, please contact the National Suicide Prevention Lifeline.

 One type of depression is the “winter blues” or Seasonal Affective Disorder and is due to insufficient light.
 Many body functions fail to work properly causing abnormal sleep patterns, anxiety, and moods swings.
 Bright light treatments usually solve this problem.
 One other reminder -- insufficient sunlight can cause vitamin D deficiency.
 This should be checked by a healthcare professional before taking supplements since too much vitamin D can be harmful.

 Essential oils and aromatherapy are especially suited for treating depression.
 Jasmine essential oil, ylang-ylang essential oil, neroli essential oil, and bergamot essential oils are refreshing and especially suited for lifting dark moods.
 Lavender essential oil is multi-purpose and helps bring relaxation or energy depending on need.
 A combination of basil essential oil and geranium essential oil or rose essential oil can provide uplifting effects.
-Clary sage essential oil and orange essential oils can also help.
+Clary sage essential oil and orange essential oil can also help.
 Use full strength in aromatherapy or mix with carrier oil for massage and bath.